Subiaco, Lazio: History

 Another renovation took place in 1053 under Abbot Humbert of the Abbey of St. Scholastica.
 Abbot John V, created cardinal by Pope Gregory VII, made the grotto the terminus of a yearly procession, built a new road, and had the altars reconsecrated.
 By 1200 there was a community of twelve monks, on which Innocent III conferred the title of priory; John XXII in 1312 appointed a special abbot for the monks.
 A new road was built by the city in 1688.

 The sacred grotto is still a favourite place of pilgrimage.
-On October 27, 1909, Pius X granted a daily plenary indulgence to those who receive Holy Communion there and pray according to the intention of the Pope (Acta.
+On October 27, 1909, Pius X granted a daily plenary indulgence to those who received Holy Communion there and pray according to the intention of the pope (Acta.
 Ap.
 Sedis, II, 405).
 The Abbey of St. Scolastica, located about a mile and a half below the grotto, was built originally by St Benedict about 520, and endowed by the Roman patricians, Tertullus and Æquitius.
 The second abbot, St. Honoratus, changed the old monastery into a chapter house and built a new one, dedicating it to Sts.
 Cosmas and Damian.
 It was destroyed by the Lombards in 601 and the ruins abandoned for a century.
 By order of John VII, it was rebuilt by Abbot Stephen and consecrated to Saints Benedict and Scholastica.

 Demolished once more in 840 by the Saracens and then in 981 by the Hungarians, it was rebuilt each time.
 Benedict VII consecrated the new church, and from then on the abbey was dedicated to Santa Scholastica.
 In 1052, Leo IX came to Subiaco to settle various disputes and to correct abuses; a similar visit was made by Gregory VII.
 Special favour was shown by Paschal II, who took the abbey from the jurisdiction of the Bishop of Tivoli and made it an abbacy nullius.
 Its temporal welfare was also a personal care of the popes.
 Among others, Innocent III at his visit in 1203 increased the revenues of the abbey.

 With the decline of religious fervor, strife and dissension among the monks arose to such an extent that Abbot Bartholomew in 1364, by command of the pope, had to dismiss some of the disputatious monks and fill their places with religious from other monasteries.
 Numerous monks were brought in from Germany, and for many decades Subiaco was a center of German thrift, science, and art.
 Urban VI (1378–1389) abolished the position of abbot for life, withdrew from the monks the right of election, and made the administration and revenues the responsibility of a member of the Curia.